Silver Challenges: Confronting the Top 5 Worries of Aging with Bold Solutions

 Powerful close-up portrait of an older person's face with warm, artistic lighting, celebrating their resilience, wisdom, and dignity in facing the challenges of aging

-1. Health and Chronic Disease Strain
+1. Health and Chronic Disease Burden

 Image